-Longstreet Clinic’s Center for Weight Management has performed over 1,000 Roux-en-Y (RNY) gastric bypass surgeries since 2002 with excellent results and a low complication rate.
+Longstreet Clinic’s Center for Weight Management doctors have performed over 1,000 Roux-en-Y (RNY) gastric bypass surgeries since 2002 – with excellent results and a low complication rate.

 How Gastric Bypass Works

 In the Roux-en-Y Gastric Bypass (RNY), a golf ball-sized part of your stomach is surgically divided from the rest of the stomach, completely separating the two pieces in most cases.
 The now much smaller stomach severely restricts the amount of food you can take in, making you feel full much sooner than with your previous, regular-sized stomach.
 The procedure also changes your gut hormones, which will help you feel full longer.
 This appetite suppression is a key component of the weight loss that ensues post-operation.

 The larger lower portion of the stomach never holds food again but does help with digestion.

 During surgery, a branch of a Y-shaped segment of your small bowel is attached to the new, small stomach.
 The other branch of the bowel remains attached to the “original” stomach.
 This delays the mixing of food with digestive juices resulting in poorer absorption of calories and nutrients.

 As a result, if you eat carbohydrates, including sugar, after gastric bypass surgery, the passage of “carbs” into your small intestine causes an immediate outpouring of fluid into the bowel and a release of insulin into the blood stream.
 This causes nausea, cramping and diarrhea for about 20 to 30 minutes.
 Called “dumping syndrome,” this unpleasant side effect can help prevent you from wrong foods for the rest of your life.

 The Gastric Bypass features low complication rates, and our physicians always put your health and success first.
 That said, it should still be considered a major surgery, even if it is accomplished through several small incisions.